 As is the case with many of the churches throughout Rome, the Santa Maria del Popolo contains artistic treasures which often get overlooked by tourists intent on hitting the big-name sights.
-Inside this church you’ll find two paintings by Caravaggio and frescoes by Pinturicchio.
+Inside this church, you’ll find two paintings by Caravaggio and frescoes by Pinturicchio.
 The gorgeous dome is lined with mosaics by Raphael.
 The facade itself was designed by Bernini.
 And it’s a Bernini sculpture inside that features in the “Angels & Demons” story – the “Habakkuk and the Angel” piece.

 Santa Maria del Popolo is on the Piazza del Popolo north of the main historic sights of central Rome.
-It’s open daily (though Sunday open hours are more restricted due to services), and it’s free to visit.
+It’s open daily (through Sunday open hours are more restricted due to services), and it’s free to visit.